eclipse/paho.mqtt.cpp/README.md

 -----------

-The API organization and documentation were adapted from:
+The original API organization and documentation were adapted from:

 The Paho Java library
 by Dave Locke.